IsaacMwendwa/Data-Engineering-Track-DataCamp/Data Importation in Python.md

 <br> `with open('filename.txt', 'r') as file:`
 <br> `print(file.read())` # to display all text
 <br> `print(file.readLine())` #to display one line

-* Flat files are basic text files containing records, that is, table data, without structured relationships.
-* This is in contrast to a relational database, in which columns of distinct tables can be related.
-* Examples of flat files: .txt, .csv (Excel files are not flat files, as they can contain many sheets)

 ### Importing flat files using NumPy
 * If you now want to import a flat file and assign it to a variable, and all the data is numerical, you can use the package numpy to import the data as a numpy array